Ousmane Dieng: New Zealand Breakers (2021–2022)

-Oklahoma City Thunder / Blue (2022–present)
+Oklahoma City Thunder / Blue (2022–2026)

 Dieng was selected with the eleventh overall pick by the New York Knicks in the 2022 NBA draft, and was then immediately traded to the Oklahoma City Thunder in exchange for three 2023 first-round draft picks.
 On 15 April 2024, he won the NBA G League title with the Oklahoma City Blue and was named the championship game most valuable player after getting 25 points, six boards, four assists and two blocks in the win against the Maine Celtics.

 Throughout his first three seasons, Dieng has been assigned several times to the Oklahoma City Blue.

-In the 2024–25 NBA season, Dieng appeared in 37 games and played a key role in the Thunder’s historic playoff run.
-He featured in Game 7 of the NBA Finals, where Oklahoma City clinched its first-ever NBA championship with a victory over the Indiana Pacers.
+In the 2024–25 NBA season, Dieng appeared in 37 games, as Oklahoma City clinched its first-ever NBA championship with a victory over the Indiana Pacers.
+Dieng played in 27 games for Oklahoma City during the 2025–26 season, averaging 3.7 points, 1.6 rebounds, and 1.0 assist.

+Milwaukee Bucks (2026–present)

+On 4 February 2026, Dieng was traded with a 2029 second round pick to the Charlotte Hornets in exchange for Mason Plumlee.
+Later in the day, Dieng, Collin Sexton, and three second-round draft picks were traded to the Chicago Bulls in exchange for Coby White and Mike Conley Jr. On 6 February, Dieng was traded again to the Milwaukee Bucks in a trade that also involved the Phoenix Suns.
+In his Bucks debut on 11 February, he scored 17 points and made a career-high five three-pointers made during a 116–108 win over the Orlando Magic.
+On 1 April, Dieng put up a career-high 36 points, along with 10 assists, in a 119-113 loss to the Houston Rockets.
+He made 30 appearances (including 20 starts) for Milwaukee, recording averages of 11.0 points, 4.6 rebounds, and 3.6 assists (all career–highs).

+On 30 June 2026, Dieng re-signed with Milwaukee on three-year, $17.5 million contract.